ambarish-singh-miq/backstage/docs/backend-system/building-plugins-and-modules/01-index.md

 ## Modules

-Backend modules are used to extend [plugins](../architecture/04-plugins.md) with additional features or change existing behavior.
-They must always be installed in the same backend instance as the plugin that they extend, and may only extend a single plugin.
-Modules interact with their target plugin using the [extension points](../architecture/05-extension-points.md) registered by the plugin, while also being able to depend on the [services](../architecture/03-services.md) of that plugin.
+Backend modules are used to extend [plugins](../architecture/04-plugins.md) or other modules with additional features or change existing behavior.
+They must always be installed in the same backend instance as the plugin or module that they extend, and may only extend a single plugin and modules from that plugin at a time.
+Modules interact with their target plugin or module using the [extension points](../architecture/05-extension-points.md) registered by the plugin, while also being able to depend on the [services](../architecture/03-services.md) of the target plugin.
 That last point is worth reiterating: injected `plugin` scoped services will be the exact same ones as the target plugin will receive later, i.e. they will be scoped